turbot/steampipe-plugin-aws/docs/tables/aws_ec2_gateway_load_balancer.md

   aws_ec2_gateway_load_balancer;
 ```

-### List of gateway load balancerw with state other than active
+### List of gateway load balancer with state other than active

 ```sql
 select